 You can do this with a Snow Leopard DVD.
 Apple sells these for 30.00 or so to this day.
 However, you may need to check eBay now.
-I would not recommend a torrent just because you don't know what you're getting.

 What you want to do to get it to load is put it in and press the Option key, or C. Either of these should work.
 If you choose to use the Option key, you need to wait for it to show in the boot devices.
 C loads it automatically.
 Think of it as a boot override in the Mac world.
 Let this thing load.
 It will take a while.